Joseph-R/joe_random/TI4.md

 ### Keeping it Fresh
 TI:4 is an epic game with a lot of variety built in through the 25 player factions, variable map setup, different neighbors, and randomized objectives and agendas.
 There's a lot of content here.
 To mix it up even more, there are optional game modes, community content, and other modular changes we can pull in.
 These include the following:

-*  [4/4/4 to 12VP](https://www.youtube.com/watch?v=qIVU-4sjaXE) - Community variant where you play with four stage one objectives, four stage two objectives, and four secret objectives.
-This accelerates point tempo, effectively speeding up the game.
+*  [4/4/4 to 12VP](https://www.youtube.com/watch?v=qIVU-4sjaXE) - Community variant where you play with four stage one objectives, four stage two objectives, and up to four scorable secret objectives.
+This takes some of the pressure off of the first Stage II objective reveal, accelerates point tempo, and effectively speeds up the game.
 *  [Alliance Mode](https://twilight-imperium.fandom.com/wiki/Alliance_Game_Variant) - Optional playmode for alliances.
 *  [Absol's Agendas](https://drive.google.com/drive/folders/1HMq6XEd5-kbOScwSCypOwytkanwOXfEj) - Community agenda deck.
 Notably "spicier" and more impactful than the stock agenda deck, for those who wish the Agenda phase was more impactful on the game.
 *  [Absol's Relics](https://drive.google.com/drive/folders/1-E-Rnsb0VUoluRy5LrURZg2o2V8iw3gZ) - Community relic deck.
 Includes tweaks to existing relics and adds some artwork.
 Notably adds more Shards of the Throne relics, which grant a stealable victory point.
-This can shorten the game and/or induce more conflict.
+This relic deck can shorten the game and/or induce more conflict.
-*  [Minor Factions](https://x.com/CreussEmissary/status/1792421868885959064/photo/2) - Rumored content for a future codex or expansion.
+*  [Minor Factions](https://x.com/CreussEmissary/status/1792421868885959064/photo/2) - Rumored content for a future codex/expansion.
-*  [Age of Exploration](https://x.com/CreussEmissary/status/1792421868885959064/photo/1) - Rumored content for a future codex or expansion.
+*  [Age of Exploration](https://x.com/CreussEmissary/status/1792421868885959064/photo/1) - Rumored content for a future codex/expansion.
 *  [Feast or Famine (4P)](https://boardgamegeek.com/thread/2325692/4-player-ti4-feast-and-famine)
-*  [Premade Maps](https://boardgamegeek.com/thread/2688681/database-preset-maps) - There are a variety of premade maps out there that can radically change up the game.
+*  [Community Maps](https://boardgamegeek.com/thread/2688681/database-preset-maps) - There are a variety of premade maps out there that can radically change up the game.
 Some were included as part of Codex content.
 Some are community maps.
-We ever want to get weird with it, we should pull some of these in!
+Want to get weird with it?
+Pull some of these in.
-*  [We're All Villains Here](https://www.youtube.com/watch?v=mFSyD5QyhqY) - Everyone plays a "bad" faction or galactic threat.
+*  [We're All Villains Here](https://www.youtube.com/watch?v=mFSyD5QyhqY) - Everyone plays a "evil" faction or galactic threat.

 Any impactful changes to gameplay/strategy should be decided before we pick factions or select the map.
 We will include any fun/random game mode changes in the game day invites so that people have time to prepare.